 Facing the New York Yankees at home, Robinson batted second as the team’s DH and gave the fans at Cleveland Stadium something to cheer about early when he homered off of Doc Medich in the bottom of the first.
 The Indians would go on to win 5-3, giving Robinson the first of the 1,065 wins he would amass in his 16 seasons as a manager.
 Robinson also was no stranger to going deep on Opening Day.
 His eight career Opening Day home runs are the most in history, a mark he shares with Ken Griffey Jr.

 Twelve U.S. presidents have thrown out the ceremonial first pitch of the MLB season.
 The first to do so was William Howard Taft back on April 14, 1910.
 A noted baseball fan, Taft attended the Washington Senators’ opener at Griffith Stadium.
 While several other presidents, including Woodrow Wilson (pictured above in 1916), preceded Ronald Reagan in fulfilling this duty, he is the first Commander-in-Chief credited with throwing out the first pitch from the mound rather than the stands.
 Reagan did so in 1984 as part of an unscheduled appearance at Baltimore’s Memorial Stadium.

-Since Reagan, each of the sitting presidents have participated in at least one Opening Day, the most recent being Barack Obama’s appearance at the Washington Nationals’ season-opener in 2010 — the 100th anniversary of the presidential first pitch.
-Donald Trump was offered the opportunity to add his name to the list, but he declined the Nationals’ invitation to do so on Monday.
+Since Reagan, each of the sitting presidents has participated in at least one Opening Day, the most recent being Barack Obama’s appearance at the Washington Nationals’ season-opener in 2010 — the 100th anniversary of the presidential first pitch.
+Donald Trump has been offered the opportunity to continue this tradition, but has yet to accept an invitation.

 The Bambino Christens His House